angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 This pile only actually casts two spells on the turn after resolving Doomsday.
 Ideas Unbound and the Thassa's Oracle itself.
-You can also utilise piles of just 3 cycling effects or add in Cavern to the mix to protect against other effects should it be desired.
+You can also utilise piles of just three cycling effects or add in Cavern to the mix to protect against other effects should it be desired.

-### Thought Scour / Predict
+### Thought Scour / Predict / Archmage's Charm

-Thought Scour is not normally a common card in Legacy now that the Underworld Breach era is gone however it still can show up in rogue brews from time to time.
+Thought Scour is not normally a common card in Legacy now that the {{Underworld Breach}} era is gone however it can still show up in rogue brews from time to time.
 Predict is a card advantage spell played by both Miracles and Doomsday pilots.
 Both Thought Scour and Predict can target any player and so either can mess up your piles at instant speed, milling a key piece in response to a